layershift/enscale-docs/pages/02.getting-started/04.dashboard-guide/01.main-dashboard/docs.10.md

 ![](Create-environment-screen.JPG)

-Detailed steps and additional explanations can be found [here](/getting-started/create-environment).
+Detailed steps for [environment creation](/getting-started/create-environment) and additional explanations can be found in the linked article.

 ##### The environment list